Miranda Butler

 Call: 2013

-Miranda has a broad public law practice spanning immigration, human rights, detention and public inquiries.
+Miranda is a leading junior with a broad public law practice spanning immigration, human rights, detention and public inquiries.

 Contact Practice Managers